delta-one/dell-xps-15-9570-debian-linux/README.md

 7. Start the `i8k`-daemon with `sudo service i8kmon start` and enjoy more silence.

 ### Sound
-Sound should work out of the box.
-I haven't really tested the microphone yet though.
+Sound should work out of the box incl. the internal microphone.
+Recording audio via the microphone of a headset also works out of the box, though it might require mixer adjustments.

 ### BIOS update
 There are 2 ways to update the BIOS: